-We have used the PTM to direct the development of evaluation measures and methods designed to address the remaining two goals.
-A Teacher Survey and a Center Feedback Template have been designed to measure the teacher-level and center-level outcomes articulated in the PTM, respectively.
+We have used the PTM to direct the evaluation including the development of evaluation measures and methods designed to address the remaining two goals.
+To this end, we have created three evaluation measures, these are: a Full Teacher Survey, an Update Teacher Survey, and a Center Feedback Template.
+As implied, the first two measures assess teacher-level outcomes; and the third measure assesses center-level outcomes.
 The first administration of the Teacher Survey coincided with the start of summer workshops that occurred in 2019; and the roll-out of the Center Feedback template began in September 2019.
-To coincide with the 2020-2021 program year, we have added an Update: Teacher Survey to continue to capture information from participating teachers and to focus on classroom implementation of QuarkNet content and instructional materials.
+To coincide with the 2020-2021 program year, we have added an Update: Teacher

+Survey to continue to capture information from participating teachers and to focus on classroom implementation of QuarkNet content and instructional materials.